-Legal Tender Notes Currently in Circulation
+Legal Tender Banknotes Currently in Circulation from the previous series

 'Seychelles 2011 Banknote Series of 500, 100 and 50 Rupees' - Poster and Leaflet for Security Features

-When held up against the light, the water mark image of a turtle can be seen.
+When held up against the light, the watermark image of a turtle can be seen.

-See-through features; when the bank note is held up against the light, parts of the turtle design printed on the back will fit exactly with unprinted areas on the front.
+See-through features; when the banknote is held up against the light, parts of the turtle design printed on the back will fit exactly with unprinted areas on the front.

 Specially developed metallic fluorescent ink was incorporated in the design.